tehShifu/Soar-Client-Offline/README.md

 # Soar-Client-Offline

-   Account login was patched, I still know another way to use soar on cracked Im just too lazy to update rn, if you do want it tho dm me Shifuu#6900
+   Account login was patched for later versions, this downloads soar v6.0.1.

  Launcher for cracked users.
 Skin support included.